Bastiann24/Bastiann24/README.md

 - 👋 Hi, I’m @Bastiann24
-- 👀 I’m interested in Software Development
+- 👀 I’m interested in Swift, Java, JavaScript and Python.
-- 🌱 I’m currently learning Software Development
+- 🌱 I’m currently studying Software Development and developing more skills.
-- 💞️ I’m looking to collaborate on any project
+- 💞️ I’m looking to collaborate on any project that I can be helpful on.
 - 📫 How to reach me: xxbastiannxx@gmail.com

 <!---